anna-vanelst/simclr-pb/README.md

-# PAC-Bayesian Risk Certificates Contrastive Learning
+# Tight PAC-Bayesian Risk Certificates Contrastive Learning

 This repository contains the official implementation of the experiments and figures in our paper.
 You can find the preprint [here](https://arxiv.org/pdf/2412.03486?).